 - Enable them one by one until you can recreate the issue.

-Once you get hold of the issue-causing extension, it’s better to remove it from your browser.
-Browser extensions, no doubt add more features to the browser, but if it proves to be the root cause of an issue, then there’s no point in keeping it installed.
+Removing it from your browser is better once you get hold of the issue-causing extension.
+Browser extensions, no doubt, add more features to the browser, but if it proves to be the root cause of an issue, then there’s no point in keeping it installed.

 Reset Edge to Default

-If none of those mentioned above steps gave out any fruitful result, then you should consider resetting the browser back to its factory settings.
+If none yielded fruitful results, you should consider resetting the browser to its factory settings.

 - Click on the More for options menu.